// LINDA HUGHES

 SELECT SOLO SHOWS

 2009 SUB12-Pylon, The Substation, Melbourne

 2017 Newport Waterside Park, Public Art Commission, UAP for Stockland

 2017 Unison Newstead, Public Art Commission, UAP for Mirva

 Form and Colour

-Katrina's collection will continue current explorations into the sculptural potential of abstracted form, colour, material and juxtapositions found in the industrial landscape near where she lives and works, while playfully interrogating our relationship to industry and commerce.
-Materials will include copper, brass, silver and enamel paint finishes.
+Katrina's collection continued her current explorations into the sculptural potential of abstracted form, colour, material and juxtapositions found in the industrial landscape near where she lives and works.
+Playfully interrogating our relationship to industry and commerce, HER materials included copper, brass, silver and enamel paint finishes.